-To help the reader to become familiar with:
+GOALS: To help the reader to become familiar with:

-- 1. the types of proceedings in which ad litems may be appointed; - 2. the varying roles of the ad litem in different proceedings; - 3. fulfilling the responsibilities of an attorney ad litem or guardian ad litem in the different proceedings; - 4. how to before the bench and in dealing with court personnel; and - 5. some specifics on fee applications.
+- the types of proceedings in which ad litems may be appointed; - the varying roles of the ad litem in different proceedings; - fulfilling the responsibilities of an attorney ad litem or guardian ad litem in the different proceedings; - 4. how to before the bench and in dealing with court personnel; and - 5. some specifics on fee applications.

 This manual deal primarily with the uncontested aspects of a guardianship and only briefly with contests.

 For more information on guardianship litigation, see:

 - 1. State Bar of Texas Seminars on:

 - Advanced Estate Planning and Probate (Litigation Breakout Section)

 - Advanced Guardianship Course

 - Fiduciary Litigation Course

-- 2. Tarrant County Probate Bar Association Probate Litigation Seminar in Fort Worth (every other fall).
+- Tarrant County Probate Bar Association Probate Litigation Seminar in Fort Worth (every other fall).

-For a very insightful commentary on dealing with ad litems, see Hopper, Craig, Call in the Sheriff: Handling Overzealous Ad Litems and Other Outlaws, State Bar of Texas Advanced Guardianship Course 2010.
+For a very insightful commentary on dealing with ad litems, see Hopper, Craig, Call in the Sheriff: Handling Overzealous Ad Litems and Other Outlaws, 2010 Advanced Guardianship Course, State Bar of Texas.
+For an excellent discussion of the responsibilities of ad litems in areas outside of guardianship, see Smith, Dani D., Attorney Ad Litems and Guardian ad Litems: An Overview of the Roles and Liabilities in Non-Guardianship Cases, 2018 Advanced Estate Planning and Probate Course, State Bar of Texas.